Noy-Bo/AI-Maze-Solver/README.md

 The results output is via txt file, which is generated after a run is completed in the same directory as ‘output_results.txt’ in which you will find statistics of the run.

+You are welcome to try our demo(you can find it in 'demos' folder), with mazes(you can find some in 'mazes' folder, or create your own).

 <p float="center">
  <img src="https://raw.githubusercontent.com/Noy-Bo/AI-Maze-Solver/main/readme/GUI.png" alt="alt text" width="400" height="450">